NC State Extension Publications

 Skip to Prevention

 FSIS and FDA have identified the Hazard Analysis and Critical Control Points (HACCP) program as the most effective strategy for controlling the presence of L. monocytogenes and other pathogenic bacteria on food products.
-In a HACCP program, points at which food safety risks are more likely to be introduced are identified.
+A HACCP program identifies points at which food safety risks are more likely to be introduced.
 Control strategies are then developed to reduce the potential of product contamination.
-Government and food processors are working with retail establishments and institutions to identify critical control points and implement control strategies to reduce the food safety hazards.
+Government and food processors are working with retail establishments and institutions to identify critical control points and implement control strategies to reduce food safety hazards.

 Recommendations for retail food stores and commercial and institutional food service operators: